terasolunaorg/terasoluna-gfw-functionaltest/README.md

 > you must compile with the target version 1.7 in accordance with the runtime environment JVM.
 > You can set the target version using `java-version` property.
 > ```console
-> $ mvn -U install -am -pl terasoluna-gfw-functionaltest-web -D java-version=1.7
+> $ mvn -U install -am -pl terasoluna-gfw-functionaltest-web -Djava-version=1.7
 > ```

 #### Case that use PostgreSQL as database